gwenlake/ecomer-python/README.md

 print(vessels)
 ```

+## Metrics

+All vessels are identified using their MMSI.

-Get metrics for a vessel (using the mmsi), for a date range.
+Get metrics for a vessel, for a date range.

 ```python
 # get metrics